accessibility.sr-only.opening-hours-term

 From the mid-19th century onward, numerous Swiss experts stood in the service of colonial powers.
 Geologists searched for oil, engineers designed bridges, civil servants collected taxes.
 Their expertise served the colonial development and administration of a territory.

 Roughly 200 Swiss worked in the Congo Free State (1885–1908), the private colony of King Leopold II of Belgium.
 Some like Daniel Bersot criticized the ruthless profit maximization along with the use of excessive violence.
 Others like Erwin Federspiel relativized the events and justified the practice of colonial rule.
-Owing to such reports, the
+Owing to such reports, the Congo Atrocities including forced labour in rubber extraction and brutal acts of violence became known and were publicly discussed in Switzerland.

 Ambivalent criticism